kejonaMC/CrossplatForms/README.md

 CrossplatForms is a Minecraft Java Edition plugin aimed at providing fast, easy, and dynamic creation of Bedrock Edition forms through configurations.
 Also allows for creation of inventory menus for Java Edition.

-Currently runs on Spigot servers (1.14 and higher) that have Geyser (Floodgate is optional).
-Support for BungeeCord, Velocity, Sponge, and older Spigot is planned.
+Currently runs on Spigot (1.8 - 1.18), BungeeCord, and Velocity.
+Sponge support is planned.